avolve-dao/avolve/README.md

 - **Row Level Security (RLS)** on all user data tables
 - **Role-Based Access Control (RBAC)** for admin actions
 - **Token gating** for advanced features
+- **Audit Fields:** All tables have `created_at` and `updated_at` for traceability
+- **Indexes:** All foreign keys and frequently queried columns are indexed for performance
 - All data is live, real, and production-grade

 **See:** [Database Docs](./docs/database.md)

+### Node.js 22, Vercel, and Supabase Requirements

+- Node.js 22.x is required for all development and production environments.
+See `package.json` for explicit version.
+- All deployments use Vercel.
+Logs are accessible via the Vercel dashboard (see below).
+- All database operations, authentication, and RBAC are managed via Supabase.
+Logs for queries and auth events are available in the Supabase dashboard.
+- All audit fields (`created_at`, `updated_at`) are kept up-to-date with triggers (see latest migrations).

+### Accessing Logs
+- **Vercel:** Go to your Vercel dashboard → Project → Logs.
+Filter by `console.error`, `console.info`, or custom JSON keys for structured logs.
+- **Supabase:** Go to your Supabase dashboard → Project → Logs.
+Filter by query, auth, or function logs as needed.

 ### Security